Voting starts in March for the Drupal Association Board election.

 - Create nodes, users, taxonomy terms or simple database records from import

 - Extensible to import any other kind of content

 - Granular mapping of input elements to Drupal content elements

 For requirements and installation instructions, refer to the included README.txt file.

 For a guide to using Feeds in site builds or how to develop for Feeds, see the Feeds documentation.
 On developmentseed.org, there is a December 09 post showing how to import and aggregate with Feeds in three brief screencasts.

 This should be very stable.
 We try really hard not to break backwards compatibility.
-We should make a stable release, we know.
-But what's the point if you just use it anyway?
+We are working slowly towards a stable release.
+Check what is planned for the upcoming 7.x-2.0-beta4 release:

 Feeds powers the news tracker Managing News.

 - Reported installs: 118,102 sites currently report using this module.
 View usage statistics.

 - This project is not covered by the security advisory policy.